coreybb/witch-hat/README.md

 #### Example 2: POST Request with JSON Body

-This example shows how to make a POST request with a JSON-encoded body using a custom Endpoint.
+Make a POST request with a JSON-encoded body using a custom Endpoint.

 ```swift
 import WitchHat